klimeryk/recalendar/README.md

 Just run `php generate.php` any time you need to regenerate the calendar after config changes.
 If you want to update the `recalendar` source code, either use `git pull` or download the newest ZIP archive and override all the files (make sure you're using the `local.config.php` approach, as described above).

 **NOTE**: The update process is mostly for when you're tweaking your configuration and/or generating a calendar for the next year.
 Due to how ReMarkble tablet works, you can't easily "migrate" your notes from your previous version of the calendar/file to the new one.
 To the tablet, it's a new, "empty" file.
 You can select and copy notes from each page individually and move them over, but that's very cumbersome.

+## License

+[GPL-3.0 License](https://github.com/klimeryk/recalendar/blob/main/LICENSE).
+In particular, this means that you can do what you want with this code, but *you have to publish your changes with the same license*.
+Please consider submitting a PR, if you have an idea for a great improvement! 🙏 My main motivation was to scratch my own itch, but as a result I might have missed your use case so I'm happy to hear how this generator can be improved 🙇